cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 a) Clearing bit 2 (WATER) using decimal variable value: 5 / 101
 b) Setting bit 2 (WATER) using left shift operator: 7 / 111
-c) Flipping bit 2 (WATER) using lso constant: 5 / 101
+c) Toggling bit 2 (WATER) using lso constant: 5 / 101
 d) Setting bit 2 (WATER) using binary variable value: 7 / 111
 e) Clearing bit 2 (WATER) using custom function with decimal variable value: 5 / 101
 f) Setting bit 2 (WATER) using custom function with lso: 7 / 111
-g) Flipping bit 2 (WATER) using custom function with variable value constant: 5 / 101
+g) Toggling bit 2 (WATER) using custom function with variable value constant: 5 / 101

 h) Checking if bit index 2 (WATER) is set using lso:
 Water is not set